tgbugs/protc/README.md

 probably want here is actually a DSL for specifying _WHAT_ to do that makes it easier to later express the _how_ by giving good constraints on inputs and outputs that the _how_ implementation can follow.
-In fact, the _how_ obscures the logical process which the following sentences say is what we really want to capture] This is fundamentally what we are about here.
+In fact, the _how_ obscures the logical process which the following sentences say is what we really want to capture.
+Further thoughts here.
+The key should be to make expressing BOTH what an how possible and make it easy to explicity state when the _how_ is thought to matter for the outcome.]
+This is fundamentally what we are about here.
 The problem with laboratory science is that the practicalities of the execution of an expreiment, protocol, or process, are often entangled with the logical, temporal, and scientific, dependencies that will exist regardless of the